Breno-do-val/breno-do-val/README.md

 > In 2019, I have decided to change my career path, focusing in software development.
 Since then, I have been always looking for new challenges and get to knowing the buzzling technologies.

-> Background in Customer Support, I have travelled all over the world for Broadcasting equipment's commissioning, training and troubleshooting.
+> Background in Customer Support, I travelled all over the world for Broadcasting equipment commissioning, training and troubleshooting.

 ````
 - 🔭 I’m currently working on embedded applications using AngularJS, JAVA and C.